Omikhleia/room.js-bot/README.md

   - [look <id>] Heh!
 ```

-Then if a player in the bot's room says "look me" or "look at me", it will trigger the bot to look at him/her and then to utter "Heh!"
+Then if a player in the bot's room says "look me" or "look at me", it will trigger the bot to look at him/her and utter "Heh!"

 ## License : MIT